Saturday May 9th, 2026

 Rooted in community and bursting with spring energy, come gather, grow, and support local at our Spring Pop Up & Plant Sale.

 Explore the widest selection of rare and heirloom tomato varieties in the area from Green Haven Gardens.
-Cut flower seedlings from Alhambra Flower Farm, dahlia tubers and perennial seedlings from Scandi Blooms, tulip bouquets and edible flowers from Whipoorwill.
-Nature-inspired art from Twisted Path, hand dyed goods from Grimm Dyes, and DIY art projects from Bad Art Co!
+Cut flower seedlings from Alhambra Flower Farm, dahlia tubers from Scandi Blooms, fresh bouquets, seedlings and edible flowers from Whipoorwill, native Wisconsin perennials from Tend Native, small-batch herbal wellness products from Bellebrook Botanicals, sourdough bread and treats from Ferally Rooted Sourdough Co., and DIY art projects from Bad Art Co!

 Whether you're planting your garden, picking out a gift, or just soaking up spring, there's something for everyone.